-- c) A more systematic approach, using data-driven decision making, is recommended by Vision Zero guidelines. - i) Pro: This approach has the potential to solve/minimize problems city-wide, rather than shifting problems from one street to another. - ii) Con: This approach is likely to be met with resistance from residents.
-Education (and leadership from City Council) would be necessary to justify this approach. - iii) Con: Funding is not available to implement changes on all relevant streets simultaneously, so the problem of shifting traffic problems from one major street to another would still be an issue. - 4) Explore means of local driver education.
+4. Explore means of local driver education.

+a.
 If Ann Arbor is to lead with newer traffic engineering practices, but is limited by state driver education that was often taught decades ago, is there a means of educating at least locally?
 Mailers?
-Online course for local tax credit? - 5) Explore conceptual level design for All Ages and Abilities bike facility along 7th St. Present design to the community and develop further if there is public support. - a) 7th St. is shown as part of an All Ages and Abilities Bicycle Network on page 64 of the A2 Moving Together Toward Vision Zero Transportation Plan - b) 7th St. is entirely non-commercial and links along its length to 5 schools and 4 parks.
-Bicycles are an excellent mode of transportation for school age kids as well as the rest of the community, - c) While many efforts have been made to slow traffic along 7th up to this point, the results have been limited - d) The 2-way facility on William St., in addition to providing safe bicycle passage for all ages and abilities, has passively calmed the traffic to the extent that it is a much safer and more enjoyable corridor.
+Online course for local tax credit?

+5. Explore conceptual level design for All Ages and Abilities bike facility along 7th St. Present design to the community and develop further if there is public support.

+- a.
+7th St. is shown as part of an All Ages and Abilities Bicycle Network on page 64 of the A2 Moving Together Toward Vision Zero Transportation Plan DRAFT 2020 - b.
+7th St. is entirely non-commercial and links along its length to 5 schools and 4 parks.
+Bicycles are an excellent mode of transportation for school age kids as well as the rest of the community, but the existing bike lanes on 7th are not comfortable for all ages and abilities (especially with existing motor vehicle speeds). - c.
+While many efforts have been made to slow traffic along 7th up to this point, the results have been limited because the nature of the corridor remains unchanged.
+In addition to increasing accessibility for active transportation users, a project that changes the nature of the corridor could bring down the 85th percentile speeds without punitive measures. - d.
+The 2-way facility on William St., in addition to providing safe bicycle passage for all ages and abilities, has passively calmed the traffic to the extent that it is a much safer and more enjoyable corridor for bicyclists as well as pedestrians.
 It has accomplished this without extensive equipment purchases or speed studies.
-Street maintenance along William has also been successful. - e) A successful project along 7th could provide a template for solutions on similar corridors such as Miller, Liberty, and Platt.
+Street maintenance along William has also been successful. - e.
+A successful project along 7th could provide a template for solutions on similar corridors such as Miller, Liberty, and Platt.